 We kindly ask you to cite Cytomine website url (www.cytomine.be) and our main publication (Marée et al., Bioinformatics 2016) when you use our software in your own work.

 Raphaël Marée initiated the Cytomine research project in 2010.
 He is a researcher in machine learning/big data/computer vision and supervises the Cytomine big data research and development activities @ULiège.

-Romain Mormont (PhD Student) is a researcher in machine learning (deep learning, interactive learning).
+Romain Mormont (PhD Student) is a researcher in machine learning (deep learning, transfer learning).

-Rémy Vandaele (PhD Student) is a researcher in machine learning (tree-based methods).
+Rémy Vandaele (PhD Student) is a researcher in machine learning (tree-based methods, deep learning).

-Ulysse Rubens is a software developer (Cytomine modules and machine learning).
+Ulysse Rubens is a software developer (Cytomine core modules and machine learning).

 Previous contributors (from our team or students) include: Loic Rollus (2010-2015), Benjamin Stevens (2010-2014), Renaud Hoyoux (2014-2017, now at Cytomine cooperative), Gilles Louppe (2013), Jean-Michel Begon (2014), Pierre Ansen, Julien Confetti, Olivier Caubo, Thomas Vessiere, Laurent Vanosmael.